SheatNoisette/smalloc-v/README.md

 # smalloc-v

-Abusing V compiler to track memory allocations.
+Abusing V compiler to add static memory allocations.
 It is a proof of concept and it is not meant to be used in production.

 Using smalloc as a static memory alloc instead of malloc.
 This could enable the use of V in embedded systems.

 **Important**: This is a hack, and it may break your code.
 You have been warned.

-Cloning the repo:
+As this is experimental and modify the behavior of the generated C code, it won't be pushed to vpm.

 ```bash
 $ git clone https://github.com/sheatnoisette/smalloc-v.git
 $ cd smalloc-v